AAlhendi1707/PhylogicNDT_Docker/README.md

 `-e BLOCKLIST_CLUSTER` List cluster ids to blacklist from BuildTree and CellPopulation.
 Default used by algorithm None.

 `-v /path/to/data` The path to your Input/output directory.
-This directory must contains (1) Somatic variants in maf file format, (2) `MySimulation_input.sif`  as discribed in below, (3) `Driver_genes_v1.0.txt` list for dirver genes that would be used to annotate for driver mutations.
+This directory must contains (1) Somatic variants in maf file format for each sample [required], (2) `MySimulation_input.sif` [required] as discribed in below, (3) `Driver_genes_v1.0.txt` list for dirver genes that would be used to annotate for driver mutations [optional], as PhylogicNDT already comes with list of driver genes.
 The outputs will be written to this directory as well.

 ## Cluster